KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

    |image303|

    Figure 10.5: Update the physical model.

-to expand the corresponding node.
-Highlight each column name to see (on the right side of the screen) a list of properties, like data type or length.

 The Business Model tab, shown in Figure 10.6, allows the user to custom the model in terms of column name, type, visibility, format, etc.